Fretwork & refrets

 I’m afraid that is not an easy question to address as it depends on the depth of the indentations made in the frets by the strings and the height of the original frets.
 So it is probably best to bring the guitar to me so that I can assess it and suggest the best way forward to get your guitar to optimum playing condition.

-- Stainless steel or Evo Gold fretwire; plus £40 to the costs above
+- Stainless steel or Evo Gold fretwire; plus £50-70 to the costs above (depending size of fretwire)

 - Level, re-profile and polish frets